 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

 As of September 21, 2015 additions of Perfluorooctane Sulfonic Acid and Perfluorooctane Sulfonate (PFOS) to any chromium electroplating and/or anodizing tank are prohibited.
-The U.S. Environmental Protection Agency (U.S. EPA) may grant a one year extension from this date to assist with compliance.

-On April 7, 2016, the California Air Resources Board (ARB) approved three Non-Perfluorooctane Sulfonic acid (PFOS) based chemical fume suppressants for use in specific chrome plate operations (two products for decorative operations and chromic acid anodizing, and one product for hard chrome plating).
+On April 7, 2016, the California Air Resources Board (ARB) approved three Non-Perfluorooctane Sulfonic Acid (PFOS) based chemical fume suppressants for use in specific chrome plate operations (two products for decorative operations and chromic acid anodizing, and one product for hard chrome plating).
 These products, as well as their corresponding surface tension requirements, have been added to the list of already approved fume suppressants [PDF].

 For further information as to non-PFOS alternatives, please contact Compliance Technical Assistance Program (CTAP) staff (800-988-7901, firstname.lastname@example.org).
 A CTAP consultation request can be made as well.

-By September 19, 2014, existing operations must meet the following limits:
+Existing operations must meet the following limits:

 Immediately upon startup, new operations must meet the following limits: